waku-org/docs.waku.org/docs/learn/waku-network.md

 If you want to learn more about the Waku Network, the [WAKU2-NETWORK RFC](https://rfc.vac.dev/spec/64/) provides an in-depth look under the hood.

 :::info
 The public Waku Network replaces the previous experimental shared routing layer based on a default pubsub topic (`/waku/2/default-waku/proto`).
-If your project currently uses this or any other shared pubsub topics, we encourage you to migrate to the public Waku Network with built-in DoS protection, with built-in DoS protection, scalability, and reasonable bandwidth usage.
+If your project currently uses this or any other shared pubsub topics, we encourage you to migrate to the public Waku Network with built-in DoS protection, scalability, and reasonable bandwidth usage.
 :::

 ## Why join the Waku network?